PgBiel/elembic/src/element.typ

     // Setting this to 'any' will enable ancestry tracking for all elements
     // (POTENTIALLY SLOW!).
     track-ancestry: (:),

+    // Additional elements which should support ancestry-related filters when
+    // queried.
+    store-ancestry: (:),
   ),

   // Shared state between elements.